microsoft/MLOpsPython/docs/getting_started.md

 The **RESOURCE_GROUP** parameter is used as the name for the resource group that will hold the Azure resources for the solution.
 If providing an existing AML Workspace, set this value to the corresponding resource group name.

 The **AZURE_RM_SVC_CONNECTION** parameter is used by the [Azure DevOps pipeline]((../environment_setup/iac-create-environment-pipeline.yml)) that creates the Azure ML workspace and associated resources through Azure Resource Manager.
+We'll create this in a [step below](#create-an-azure-devops-service-connection-for-the-azure-resource-manager).

+The **WORKSPACE_SVC_CONNECTION** parameter is used to reference a [service connection for the Azure ML workspace](#create-an-azure-devops-azure-ml-workspace-service-connection).
+You will create this after [provisioning the workspace](#provisioning-resources-using-azure-pipelines) in a [step below](#create-an-azure-devops-service-connection-for-the-azure-ml-workspace).

+Make sure to select the **Allow access to all pipelines** checkbox in the variable group configuration.

+## Provisioning resources using Azure Pipelines

+The easiest way to create all required Azure resources (Resource Group, ML Workspace, Container Registry, Storage Account, etc.) is to leverage the **Infrastructure as Code (IaC)** [pipeline in this repository](../environment_setup/iac-create-environment-pipeline.yml).
+This **IaC** pipeline takes care of setting up all required resources based on these [ARM templates](../environment_setup/arm-templates/cloud-environment.json).

+### Create an Azure Devops Service Connection for the Azure Resource Manager

-The pipeline requires an **Azure Resource Manager** [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).
+The [IaC provisioning pipeline]((../environment_setup/iac-create-environment-pipeline.yml)) requires an **Azure Resource Manager** [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).

 ![Create service connection](./images/create-rm-service-connection.png)